Systems, Resilience, and Organization: Analogies and Points of Contact with Hierarchy Theory: Introduction

 \section{Introduction}

-In this paper I draw a number of analogies between the System of Leibniz~\cite{leibniz2006shorter,Leilines,LeibnizLoemker,LeibnizParkinson,LeibnizCouturat,DF14c}, my work on Fractal Social Organization~\cite{DF13c,DFCBD12,DFSB13a,DFSB14b,DFSB14} and resilience~\cite{DF14d,DF14a,DF14b,DF13b}, and Hierarchy Theory~\cite{HT:TE14a,HT:Eld85,HT:Eld89,HT:Eld86}.
-Aim of this effort is to provide elements for reflection and, hopefully, enrich the discussion on the above topics with considerations pertaining to related fields and disciplines, including computer science, management science, cybernetics, general systems theory, combinatorics, and others.
+In this paper I draw a number of analogies between the System of Leibniz~\cite{leibniz2006shorter,Leilines,LeibnizLoemker,LeibnizParkinson,LeibnizCouturat,DF14c}, my work on Fractal Social Organization~\cite{DF13c,DFCBD12,DFSB13a,DFSB14}, resilience~\cite{DF14d,DF14a,DF14b,DF13b}, and Hierarchy Theory~\cite{HT:TE14a,HT:Eld85,HT:Eld89,HT:Eld86}.
+Aim of this effort is to provide elements for reflection and, hopefully, enrich the discussion on the above topics with considerations pertaining to related fields and disciplines, including computer science, management science, cybernetics, general systems theory and combinatorics.

-The paper is structured as follows: in Sect.~\ref{s:Leibniz} my focus is the general systems theory by Leibniz.
-A bio-inspired distributed organization that I called Fractal Social Organization is the subject of Sect.~\ref{s:fso}.
-Section~\ref{s:res} draws analogies between resilience and related concepts and the Hierarchy Theory of evolution.
+The paper is structured as follows: in Sect.~\ref{s:Leibniz} my focus is the general systems theory of Leibniz.
+Fractal social organization is the subject of Sect.~\ref{s:fso}.
+Section~\ref{s:res} draws analogies between resilience, antifragility, and related concepts and the Hierarchy Theory of evolution.
 Conclusions are finally stated in Sect.~\ref{s:end}.